CommodoreAlex/Jenkins/Administration_Tasks.md

 chmod -R 700 /var/lib/jenkins/workspace
 ```

-Returnign to the matter at hand- backing up important files:
+Returning to the matter at hand- backing up important files:

 Use `tar` for backups:
 ```bash